Real structures on complex algebraic varieties with a reductive group action: Real structures on almost homogeneous SL2 -threefolds

 where the symmetric group $\mathfrak{S}_3$ acts on $X$ by permuting the three factors.

 We fix a real group structure $\sigma$ on $\SL_2$.
-By \cite[Theorem D]{MJT20}, there are exactly two equivalence classes of $(\SL_2,\sigma)$-equivariant real structures on $X_0$.
+By \cite[Theorem 1.6]{MJT20}, there are exactly two equivalence classes of $(\SL_2,\sigma)$-equivariant real structures on $X_0$.
 Using Theorem \ref{th:E}, one can show that there always exists an $(\SL_2,\sigma)$-equivariant real structure on $X_0$ that extends to $X$, and using Proposition \ref{prop:Galois H1 to param eq real structures}, a direct computation of $\H^1(\Gamma,\Aut^{\SL_2}(X))$ yields that $X$ admits exactly two equivalence classes of $(\SL_2,\sigma)$-equivariant real structures.
 Moreover, all $(\SL_2,\sigma)$-equivariant real structures on $X$ restrict to equivalent $(\SL_2,\sigma)$-equivariant real structures on $X_0$. \end{example}

-Other examples where Theorem \ref{th:E} has been applied to determine the equivariant real structures on certain almost homogeneous $\SL_2$-threefolds can be found in \cite[Section 3.3]{MJT20}.
-Also, a classification of the equivariant real structures on minimal smooth completions of $X_0=\SL_2/H$, when $H$ is non-cyclic, has been obtained in \cite[Section 3.4]{MJT20}.
-(Here we call \emph{minimal smooth completion} of $X_0$ any $\SL_2$-equivariant embedding $X_0 \hookrightarrow X$ such that $X$ is a smooth complete variety and any birational $\SL_2$-equivariant morphism $X \to X'$, with $X'$ smooth, is an isomorphism.)
+Other examples where Theorem \ref{th:E} has been applied to determine the equivariant real structures on certain almost homogeneous $\SL_2$-threefolds can be found in \cite[Section 4.3]{MJT20}.
+In particular, \cite[Example 4.8]{MJT20} gives an example of an almost homogeneous $\SL_2$-threefold with an equivariant real structure that is \emph{not} effective.
+Also, a classification of the equivariant real structures on minimal smooth completions of $X_0=\SL_2/H$, when $H$ is non-cyclic, has been obtained in \cite[Section 4.4]{MJT20}.
+(Here, we refer to any $\SL_2$-equivariant embedding $X_0 \hookrightarrow X$ as a \emph{minimal smooth completion} of $X_0$, provided that $X$ is a smooth complete variety and any birational $\SL_2$-equivariant morphism $X \to X'$, with $X'$ smooth, is an isomorphism.)

 \begin{works}\ \begin{itemize}